 Address: House No. 1, Ubin, Singapore

-Nature lovers can’t miss the Chek Jawa Wetlands boardwalk, which covers six natural ecosystems including coral rubble, a seagrass lagoon and mangroves.
+Nature lovers can’t miss the Chek Jawa Wetlands, which covers 6 natural ecosystems including coral rubble, a seagrass lagoon and mangroves.

 There are 2 trails you can take here, the first being the Coastal Loop boardwalk, complete with pontoons and shelters.
 Hang around to catch low-flying planes heading towards Changi Airport, or marvel at the vast expanse of the sea with faraway mountains peeking from the horizon.